A And T Well Pumps Raleigh

 • A hole in the pressure tank or the mechanisms are going out in it.

-If you turn on the faucet and it seems like there are air bubbles coming through the pipes and the water is not consistently flowing, the pump may be unable to pull water up and is pulling in air.
+If you turn on the faucet and it seems like there are air bubbles coming through the pipes and the water is not consistently flowing, the pump may be unable to pull water up and is pulling in air, which can mean you need a new well pump.
 Like a decrease in water pressure, this is a sign that the pump is not functioning efficiently and may be about to fail altogether.

 What it could be: